University of Tennessee, Knoxville, logo with a power T on an orange background on the right side.

 Highlights

-Learn more about this research.
+Learn more about the collaboration.

 A surgical robot that is part of a Advanced Research Projects Agency for Health project.